 Day one and two were both full of action with numerous stalks on some great bucks.
 Day three was even a little more exciting.
 We were set up in a natural blind and were surrounded by speed goats.
 There were a couple bucks in particular that we were holding out for.
 One of the “good ones” seemed to stay about 500 yards out the entire day.
 I’m horrible at sitting still, so the decoy came out.
 The buck came in so fast that Kyle didn’t even have time to draw until the buck stopped at 90 yards on his rage run.
 Arrow loose but the buck jumped it.

-The last afternoon of our last day (its a common thing with me) was already here.
+The last afternoon of our last day (it’s a common thing with me) was already here.
 We had to make it happen.
-Naturally, the light was leaving and our buck was still at 150 yds and showing no interest in a decoy and we were out of cover.
+Naturally, the light was leaving and our buck was still at 150 yards and showing no interest in a decoy and we were out of cover.
 Our archery permit is for an either sex antelope.
 We had a dry doe that seemed to constantly walk circles around us.
-After a perfect shot at 65 yds, Kyle was taking home his first cooler of antelope meat.
+After a perfect shot at 65 yards, Kyle was taking home his first cooler of antelope meat.
 A long time friend made.

 Second up were another group of OUTDOORS INTERNATIONAL clients, father and son David and Mike Maxwell.
 What great people.
 Hunting with these kind of people make it very easy to get out of bed at 3:00 a.m.
 We just couldn’t seem to buy any luck in these four days.
 We tried it all….sitting in blinds, decoys, an ambush, numerous stalks…you name it.
 Some antelope hunts just go this way.
 As outfitters/guides, it makes you feel worthless.
 We try not to get frustrated, but you want every single client to be successful and have that “hunt of a lifetime“.
 We had goats that needed to take those last couple steps, but it never happened.
 We had the opportunity to hunt with two great individuals and can only hope we get that privilege again.